Multivariate Uncertainty Quantification with Tomographic Quantile Forests: Related Work

 \subsection{Univariate target variable}

-Quantile regression \autocite{Koenker2005book} and expectile regression \autocite{Newey1987} have been among the most widely used methods in statistics for evaluation of predictive errors and uncertainty.
+Quantile regression \cite{Koenker2005book} and expectile regression \cite{Newey1987} have been among the most widely used methods in statistics for evaluation of predictive errors and uncertainty.
 Since no parametric form of noise is assumed, they can in principle estimate heteroscedastic and multimodal predictive distributions.
-It is noteworthy that expectiles are the only risk measure that is both coherent and elicitable \autocite{Artzner1999,Gneiting2011}, making them particularly well-suited for financial risk management.
-As linear regression \autocite{Koenker2005book,Newey1987} can only estimate linear dependence on predictors, various nonlinear generalizations have been explored.
-For example, quantile regression NNs \autocite{Taylor2000,Cannon2011} adopt artificial NNs, whereas Quantile Regression Forests (QRF) \autocite{Meinshausen2006} train an ensemble of decision trees.
-In contrast to the original random forests \autocite{Breiman2001} that record only the mean of the observations in each leaf, QRF keeps the value of all observations for subsequent quantile estimation.
-Generalized random forests \autocite{Athey2019} is another generalization of random forests, which utilizes a tailored splitting criterion of trees and treats forests as a type of adaptive nearest neighbor estimator, demonstrating strong empirical performance.
-Gradient boosting decision trees such as XGBoost \autocite{Chen2016} and LightGBM \autocite{Ke2017} can also minimize quantile losses, but one model per one quantile is necessary, which works fine for confidence interval prediction but incurs high computational costs when the entire predictive distribution is to be estimated.
+It is noteworthy that expectiles are the only risk measure that is both coherent and elicitable \cite{Artzner1999,Gneiting2011}, making them particularly well-suited for financial risk management.
+As linear regression \cite{Koenker2005book,Newey1987} can only estimate linear dependence on predictors, various nonlinear generalizations have been explored.
+For example, quantile regression NNs \cite{Taylor2000,Cannon2011} adopt artificial NNs, whereas Quantile Regression Forests (QRF) \cite{Meinshausen2006} train an ensemble of decision trees.
+In contrast to the original random forests \cite{Breiman2001} that record only the mean of the observations in each leaf, QRF keeps the value of all observations for subsequent quantile estimation.
+Generalized random forests \cite{Athey2019} is another generalization of random forests, which utilizes a tailored splitting criterion of trees and treats forests as a type of adaptive nearest neighbor estimator, demonstrating strong empirical performance.
+Gradient boosting decision trees such as XGBoost \cite{Chen2016} and LightGBM \cite{Ke2017} can also minimize quantile losses, but one model per one quantile is necessary, which works fine for confidence interval prediction but incurs high computational costs when the entire predictive distribution is to be estimated.

+While classical Kernel Density Estimation (KDE) and density-ratio methods (e.g., Ref.~\cite{Sugiyama2010}) offer theoretically sound approaches for conditional density estimation, we do not treat them as direct baselines in our setting.
+Traditional KDE evaluating $P(Y|X)=P(X, Y)/P(X)$ suffers from zero-denominator instabilities and meaninglessly inflated distance metrics in the presence of irrelevant features.
+Although adapting bandwidths component-wise can mitigate this, it incurs prohibitive computational costs.
+Tree-based methods inherently bypass these limitations through adaptive spatial partitioning, making them more robust for high-dimensional inputs \cite{Hastiebook}.